slipperstree/game-and-watch-snake/README.md

 ## Tasks
 - Some simple sound
 - Save hi-score
-- Sleep when Power button pushed
 - Screen bright
 - Show a DigitClock at demo mode (snake will eat digit for update time)
+- [Done]Sleep when Power button pushed

 ## Thanks
 - This project is based on [game-and-watch-base](https://github.com/ghidraninja/game-and-watch-base).